abbiepopa/blog_post_drafts/KaggleGroceryPart1.md

 I recently predicted grocery sales for a [kaggle competition](https://www.kaggle.com/c/favorita-grocery-sales-forecasting).
 In this competition, we were responsible for using data from six tables to predict how many units of different items would sell on future dates.
 This competitions presented several challenges, including merging multiple tables, working with a data frame that was larger than RAM, and working with categorical variables that had many classes.
-I will discuss how I dealt with the large data frame in part 1 of this two part blog series.
+This is part one, where I discuss how I dealt with the large data frame.
 I will discuss my handling of categorical variables in part 2, which can be found [here](my cool url that hasn't been made yet).

 If you want to see my work, my notebooks can be found [here](https://github.com/abbiepopa/kaggle_grocery/tree/master/scripts).

 ## Part 1: Dealing with data larger than RAM with Dask

-When downloading the data they initially... don't actually look that big.
+When downloading the data they initially don't actually look that big.
 The largest dataset, train.csv, is only 5 GB on disk.
 This is much smaller than some of the image and MRI (brain data) datasets I've worked on in the past, which are in the 100s of gigabytes (if not over a terabyte).
 However, a major difference is that image and MRI data sets I generally read in piece by piece, then transfer them to some other datatype such HDF5.
 In the case of these spreadsheets I _ideally_ would like to read